Our Flower Gardens Can Save the Bees

 Little native bee on an Alstroemeria flower

 A public garden in Delaware, called Mt.
-Cuba, that’s devoted to native plants, was the spot for ecologist David Sarver to survey the numbers and species of bees that visited the gardens since many were unfamiliar to the garden’s director.
+Cuba, is devoted to native plants.
+It was the spot for ecologist David Sarver to survey the numbers and species of bees that visited the gardens.

 Three areas were chosen, two natural wooded areas and one intensely planted garden of native plants.
 Mr. Sarver found many bees that had never been seen in Delaware and several that were of concern due to low numbers over a large region.
 (Read the full Washington Post article here.)